fijoyapp/fijoy/docs/design-choices.md

 - The account balance at all time is the sum of all the transactions.
   Therefore, everything is traceable.

+## Debt vs. Asset

+If I have $100 (asset), that will be displayed as $100, and will be stored as
+$100 in the database.
+IF I own $100 (debt), it will STILL be displayed as $100 as the "credit balance" on the client side, but stored as -$100 in the database.

 ## Transactions

 - Make sure to update the balance of the accounts involved in the transaction.